Jil/azure-forensics/README.md

 After downloading digital evidence, recalculate the hash for comparison with the Key Vault-stored hash to verify integrity.

 > [!NOTE]
-> The [Utilities](#utilities) section below provide a PowerShell script to recalculate the hash of the digital evidence.
+> The [Utilities](#utilities) section below provides a PowerShell script to recalculate the hash of the digital evidence.

 For digital evidence decryption, get the BEK keys from the SOC environment's Key Vault and follow instructions outlined in the [article](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/forensics/#evidence-retrieval).